 The Center for Teaching Excellence, in partnership with Academic Technology Services, is happy to open applications for Just-in-Time Teaching and Technology Grants (JiTTT).
-This program will provide small grants to faculty from across campus when they need it most — right before the semester starts.
+This program will provide small grants (up to $1000 each) to faculty from across campus when they need it most — right before the semester starts.

 The goal of this grant program is to reduce the barriers for faculty acquiring needed materials or technology for their classrooms.
 We want to help by providing funding at a critical planning point for the semester.

 It is our hope that this program will support your efforts to improve SMU's teaching quality.

 Applications for the Fall semester are open until August 23rd, 2019.
 Applications for the Spring semester will open on January 5, 2020.